 The program focuses on increasing the number of researchers among groups underrepresented in the biomedical research workforce and encouraging others who have demonstrated an interest in research questions related to these groups.

 Through the IMSD program, Mayo Clinic Graduate School of Biomedical Sciences presents students with a dynamic research experience in a supportive environment characterized by outstanding resources, a cooperative approach to research, and an atmosphere with the highest level of mutual respect among all students and staff.

 - Offer professional development.
 The IMSD program provides two years of fellowship support and professional development skills at the outset of Ph.D. training.
 These assets reduce psychological stress and isolation at a majority institution by increasing peer connections and support.

 - Improve communication skills.
 The IMSD program engages participating students in rigorous oral presentation and grant writing workshops to improve communication skills.
-Improved oral and written communication skills facilitate success in competitive graduate student fellowship applications, and progress through Ph.D. qualifying exams and later professional success.
+Improved oral and written communication skills facilitate success in competitive graduate student fellowship applications, as well as Ph.D. qualifying exams and later professional achievements.

 - Provide ongoing counseling and evaluation.
 Participants receive continuous counseling and periodic subsequent progress reviews.
 This process ensures that more than 90 percent graduate with a Ph.D. or M.D.-Ph.D. degree in their intended discipline.

 - Research with a mentor.
 IMSD predoctoral students conduct research under the supervision of a skilled basic or translational research investigator-mentor and research group.